patrickoberd/ubuntu-cinnamon-desktop/README.md

 **Q: How do I share files between my computer and workspace?**
 A: Click "📁 Files" app in Coder → drag and drop files to upload or download.

-**Q: Is this free?**
-A: The template is free.
-You pay only for the cloud resources (Kubernetes cluster) it runs on.

 **Q: Can I use this for production work?**
 A: Yes!
 Many developers use cloud desktops for daily work.
 Remember to commit code to Git.